 Tamara works with her pups full time, splitting her route between East 49th and East 65th, and Gramercy to Delancey.
 I asked how she managed such a large chunk of the city.
 She laughed: “I guess by planning the route the best that I can, knowing the transit well and …running!”
-Being an affective dog walker takes keen time management and organizational skills.
+Being an affective dog walker in NYC takes keen time management and organizational skills.
 Even if you have to sprint to make it happen!
 And Tamara is a boss when it comes to getting the job done and done right.

 But when she isn’t dog walking, she enjoys some dog hiking with Tari and her husband!
 “My favorite [place to go is] not too far from my house…a huge area around Willow and Meadow Lakes in Queens, Corona Park.”
 But she also loves learning to play her piano keyboard, and sing.
 I asked her about her music and singing, wondering if she had any recordings.
 “No, no, none of that!”
 She laughed, still energetic.
 “It’s more just for me…It was my life wish to learn to play [the keyboard] once.”

 Tamara was a delight to talk to, and her deserving Dog Walker of the Month was obvious.
 The dedication to her route, work, and passions came through immediately: as I am sure those of you who are lucky enough to have her walk your dogs have noticed in her Pup Reports!
 “I love this job.
 This is the first time in my life that I am this happy.”